kev231998/probemon/README.md

-*all your probe requests belong to us*

 # probemon
-probemon is a simple command line tool for logging data from 802.11 probe request frames with tools to plot mac presence and get statistics.
+probemon is a simple command line tool for logging data from 802.11 probe request frames with tools to plot mac presence over time and get statistics.

-This rewritten version of probemon uses an sqlite3 DB like in probeSniffer, as the log can quickly grow over time.
+This rewritten version of probemon uses an sqlite3 DB like in *probeSniffer*, as the log can quickly grow over time.
 It does not hop on channels as you lose more traffic by hopping than by simply staying on a major channel (like 1, 6, 11).

 This simple python script uses under the hood *scapy*.
-A tool called *plot.py* using *matplotlib* allows you to draw a chart to easily visualize the mac addresses presence over time.
+A script called *plot.py* using *matplotlib* allows you to draw a chart to easily visualize the mac addresses presence.
 Another tool presents statistics about the mac addresses present in the database; it is just a helper script to query the database.

 ## Usage